TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   1. `hash(key)` takes a key and produces a hash code with it.
 We did implement a fairly good `hash` function in the previous lesson.
 You are free to use that, or if you wish, you can conduct your own research.
 Beware, this is a deep deep rabbit hole.

+  You might find yourself confusing keys with hash codes while accessing key-value pairs later.
+We would like to stress that the key is what your `hash` function will take as an input.
+In a way, we could say that the key is important for us only inside the `hash` function.
+But we never access a bucket directly with the key.
+Instead we do so with the hash code.

       <div class="lesson-note lesson-note--tip" markdown="1">
         Hash maps could accommodate various data types for keys like numbers, strings, objects.
 But for this project, only handle keys of type strings.
       </div>